 "The risk management arrangements of the Volkswagen Bank GmbH Group comply with established standards and are proportional to the risk inherent in the exposures.
-This includes the processes installed for liquidity risk management.
+This includes the processes which have been established for liquidity risk management.

 The processes are appropriate for ensuring risk-bearing capacity and adequate liquidity resources on a sustained basis.
 The risk objectives described are measurable, transparent and manageable on account of the procedures used.
 They fit the strategy of the institution.